Introduction and overview

 Solutions

 WCAG has written suggestions and guidelines for virtually every conceivable obstacle on the web, so that web authors can help people with disabilities overcome such barriers.
-Starting with the section WCAG, BITV and Intrexx, you will find a complete list of these guidelines with notes on their relevance and capability of implementation in Intrexx.
+From the WCAG, BITV and Intrexx section onwards, you will find a complete list of these guidelines with information on their relevance and feasibility in Intrexx.
 This list will help you to remove even complex barriers that may not seem relevant at first, so that your portal and application pages are accessible.

 Who benefits from accessibility?